 751 Echo Park Ave., Los Angeles 90026

 You can't miss this photogenic staircase in Silver Lake, located across Sunset Boulevard from Micheltorena Elementary School.
-The bottom of the Micheltorena Stairs are decorated with hearts and rainbow colors - perfect for a romantic selfie.
+The bottom of the Micheltorena Stairs is decorated with hearts and rainbow colors - perfect for a romantic selfie.
 A plant-lined walkway with palm trees and flowers climbs 40 steps to Larissa Drive.
 Cross the street and find a second leg that spans 59 steps.
 Cross the street to reach the last of three legs, a shady fence-framed 78 steps.
-You'll see the occasional cartoon on the pavement or fence, including Space Ghost, before arriving at Winslow Drive.
+You'll see the occasional cartoon on the pavement or fence before arriving at Winslow Drive.

 Sometimes all it takes is one person to create something that positively affects an entire neighborhood and beyond.
 The Chandelier Tree is the work of Adam Tenenbaum, who attached more than 30 chandeliers to a century-old sycamore tree on his property as "a gift to the Silver Lake community."
 Located at the corner of W. Silver Lake Drive and Shadowlawn Avenue, The Chandelier Tree casts its warm glow every night - the romantic aura has worked its magic on at least one marriage proposal.
 A colorful meter in front of the tree accepts donations - after all, those chandeliers don't light up for free!